Health Check

 When it’s time to act

-Unless otherwise advised by a doctor, home is the best place to be while your family recovers from a cold.
+However, unless otherwise advised by a doctor, home is the best place to be while your family recovers from mild symptoms of a cold.
 By staying home, you or your little one can have a proper rest and reduce the chance of spreading the virus to playmates, friends and family.

 Senior couple